Donate Time

 Do volunteers get paid?

-We ‘pay’ our volunteers with aroha.
-Volunteering is a donation of your time that is not rewarded by money.
+Volunteering is a donation of your time that is not rewarded by money, but we promise there are lots of perks to joining us.

 Do you make up food parcels at Fair Food?

-We sort for charities rather than each individual family.
-The kai you pack will be picked up by one of our charity leaders who will then make sure it's matched to people in need.
+We sort fresh food for charities rather than each individual family.
+The kai you pack will be picked up by one of our charity leaders who will then make sure it's matched to the needs of the people they serve.

-What are the main hazards in your workplace?
+What are the main hazards in the Hub?

 We work in a high-energy warehouse where the number one hazard is people - staff and volunteers alike!
 Our volunteers work separately from our high hazard area (forklifts, vehicle access etc) to keep everyone safe.
 During your induction, we’ll also talk about good manual handling practices.